buhrmi/buhrmi/README.md

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Mobile app development with Flutter
 - Browser-based game development
-- Smart contract (Solidity) development
 - All sorts of system integrations

-I try to become a full-time live coder on Twitch.
+I'm currently trying to become a full-time live coder on Twitch.
 Come hop into my [Twitch channel](https://twitch.tv/buhrmitv) and say hi to a lonely simp.

 ### Current projects